mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 ![**Inverse sample size vs. channel capacity.** As indicated in Eq.
-$\ref{eq:mutual_biased}$ if the channel capacity obtained for different subsample sizes of the data are plotted against the inverse sample size there must exist a linear relationship between these variables.
-Here we perform 15 bootstrap samples of the data from [@Fig:ch5_fig24], bin these samples using different number of bins, and perform a linear regression (solid lines) between the bootstrap channel capacity estimates, and the inverse sample size.
+$\ref{eq:mutual_biased}$ if the channel capacity obtained for different subsample sizes of the data are plotted against the inverse sample size, there must exist a linear relationship between these variables.
+Here we perform 15 bootstrap samples of the data from [@Fig:ch5_fig24], bin these samples using a different number of bins, and perform a linear regression (solid lines) between the bootstrap channel capacity estimates and the inverse sample size.
 The Python code [(`ch5_fig26.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS26.py) used to generate this figure can be found on the original paper [GitHub